MacTash/MacTash/README.md

 🛡️ LLM Threat Detection
 🧠 Prompt Injection and Jailbreak Research
-📊 Analyst focused feature design for security tooling
+📊 Analyst focused feature design for security tooling 🌏 OSINT work and investigations (when I am bored)

 I love creating security tools that actually do something, not just sit in a folder.